Panshak/panshak/README.md

 <!-- Here are some ideas to get you started: -->

-🔭 I’m currently building a birding app for birders, birdwatchers and citizen scientists in Africa - [BirdPlus](https://play.google.com/store/apps/details?id=com.birdplus)
+🔭 I’m currently building a birding app for ornithologists, birders, birdwatchers and citizen scientists in Africa - [BirdPlus](https://play.google.com/store/apps/details?id=com.birdplus)
 <!-- - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...